-Set in landscaped grounds on an elevated site overlooking Westport town, Adrian & Geraldine Noonan's Victorian-style hotel has been welcoming guests to this lovely town since 1997.
+Set in landscaped grounds on an elevated site overlooking Westport town, Adrian and Geraldine Noonan's Victorian-style hotel has been welcoming guests to this lovely town since 1997.
 Meanwhile, the hotel has built up an enviable reputation for good food, relaxing spa breaks, weddings and - since the more recent development of a conference and meeting area – for business-focused events too.

 A welcoming open fire and friendly staff at reception create an agreeably warm atmosphere: the foyer sets the tone for an hotel which has been built on a generous scale and is full of contrasts, with spacious public areas balanced by smaller, more intimate ones - notably the library and drawing room - where guests can relax in more homely surroundings.